isomerpages/moe-whitesandspri/_distinctive-programmes/Learning for Life Programme (LLP).md

 * Exploring neighbourhood playgrounds, including celebrating the nostalgic "Dragon Playground" of yesteryears.

-* Discovering the vibrant art of Cantonese Opera Masks.
+* Discovering the vibrant world of Shows, Performances and Theatre.

 * Creating abstract representations of their family dynamics.

-* Mastering the intricate techniques of Batik Painting.
+* Exploring global batik traditions and learning how cultural stories and practices shape batik designs.

 * Immersing themselves in the rich tapestry of Peranakan Culture.